 (4) the blissful nature (Ananda aspect) of the Self, ie. in order to remove suffering

 (5) and in order to remove all sense of duality and separation

-In the traditional Advaita Vedanta text, Vivekachudamani, we find that the first part of the text describes what is in essence a form of Rupert Spira’s teaching, but with a few notable and important differences, such as the Self is more often than not emphasised as being the Subject rather that both subject and object.
+In the traditional Advaita Vedanta text, Vivekachudamani, we find that only the first part of the text describes what is in essence a form of Rupert Spira’s teaching, but with a few notable and important differences, such as the Self is more often than not emphasised as being the Subject rather that both subject and object.
 This is because the bulk of the text is focussed on Nididhyasana (Meditation) as this is the actual means to Liberation.
 Thinking of the Self as being purely the Subject aids this mediation process which aims to turn one’s attention away from objects and towards the Subject and thus realise its infinite and blissful nature.
 Without this practice duality and suffering continue.

 Quotes – Traditional Advaita Vedanta